What is an abdominal migraine?

 No one knows what causes abdominal migraines.
 One theory is that abdominal migraines are caused by changes in two chemicals, histamine and serotonin.
 Both of these occur naturally in the body.
 The chemical changes could contribute to both migraine headaches and abdominal pain.
 Experts now believe that daily stress and anxiety can cause fluctuations in these body chemicals.
 There is increasing support for the theory that unexplained abdominal pain may have a psychological trigger.

-In addition, it's thought that foods such as chocolate, Chinese food and processed meats that contain certain chemicals (nitrites) might trigger abdominal migraines.
-Excessive air swallowing may also trigger abdominal migraines or other similar symptoms the digestive tract.
+In addition, it's thought that foods such as chocolate, Chinese food, and processed meats that contain certain chemicals (nitrites) might trigger abdominal migraines.
+Excessive air swallowing may also trigger abdominal migraines or other similar symptoms of the digestive tract.
 The result is bloating and interference with eating.